pitr-ch/pitr-ch.github.com/presentations/2015-cfgmgmtcamp/slides.md

 # Deploying

 ---
-## Before
+# State before deploying

+All resources are configured for the Deployment, creating:

+-   Hostgroups
+-   GroupParameters
+-   Hosts

+--

+All hosts

-All hosts are just created waiting for provisioning.
+-   are created in DB waiting for `build` flag to be flipped
+-   and to be provisioned.

+---

-## Deploying
+# Deploying

+### using Dynflow

+-   Orchestration engine
+-   Workflow engine

+--

+### Order

 1. Provision all hosts at once (no configuration)
-1. Builds Dynflow ExecutionPlan based on dependencies of ordered resources
+1. Builds Dynflow plan based on dependencies of ordered resources
-1. Dynflow executes the ExecutionPlan and deploys the Deployment
+1. Dynflow executes the plan and deploys the Deployment
     1.  puppet run on DB host
     1.  puppet runs on all web server hosts in parallel
 1. Voilà!